naacl2022-reproducibility-track/naacl-utils/.github/ISSUE_TEMPLATE/beaker_permissions.md

 Then please fill in your Beaker username at the end of the line below.
 -->

-Hi, please add my to the NAACL Beaker organization.
-My username is:
+Hi, please add me to the NAACL Beaker organization.
+My Beaker username is: